Level 1 Carpentry and Joinery

 What does the course involve?

-- Maintain and use carpentry and joinery hand tools
+- Maintenance and use of carpentry and joinery hand tools

-- Prepare and use carpentry and joinery portable power tools
+- Preparation and use of carpentry and joinery portable power tools

 How is the course assessed?